MRtrix3/mrtrix3/docs/reference/commands/fixelreorient.rst

 -  *fixel_in*: the fixel directory
 -  *warp*: a 4D deformation field used to perform reorientation.
 Reorientation is performed by applying the Jacobian affine transform in each voxel in the warp, then re-normalising the vector representing the fixel direction
 -  *fixel_out*: the output fixel directory.
 If the the input and output directorys are the same, the existing directions file will be replaced (providing the --force option is supplied).
-If a new directory is supplied then all fixel data will be copied to the new directory.
+If a new directory is supplied then the fixel directions and all other fixel data will be copied to the new directory.

 Description
 -----------